Lioncat6/OSC-Chat-Tools/README.md

  - Fully customizable layout with divider and newline toggles
  - Animated text
  - Current time
- - Song info using the Windows media manager and now the spotify API!
+ - Song info using the Windows media manager and now the Spotify API!
  - CPU Info
  - RAM Info
- - Heart rate info using Pulsoid (Get a token from the 'Tokens' section of the dashboard)
+ - Heart rate info using Pulsoid (Get a token from the 'Tokens' section of the dashboard) or HypeRate
- - AFK message activated with a keyboard shortcut or using the OSC to watch for when the player activates AFK mode in game
+ - AFK message activated with a keyboard shortcut or using the OSC to watch for when the player activates AFK mode in-game
  - Customizable keyboard shortcuts
  - OSC Port forwarding (So multiple programs can listen to the OSC!)
  - Customizable OSC Listen port/address